joszuijderwijk/bell/README.md

-# Bell
+# Wirelessly Controlled Bell
-A wirelessly controlled bell over MQTT.
+This bell is controlled over MQTT.
+Inside, there is a ESP-01s that drives the solenoid through a MOSFET.

 More info at: https://joszuijderwijk.nl/bell